-The main content of the course Theology of Evangelization and Mission is to understand the presuppositions, motives. structures, methods as to how the Church fulfils the mission of Christ.
+The main content of the course Theology of Evangelization and Mission is to understand the presuppositions, motives, structures, methods as to how the Church fulfils the mission of Christ.
 Clarification of the meaning of terms such as 'mission', 'missions', 'missionary activity', missio dei, evangelization, proclamation, etc. will have to be dealt with.
 Tracing historical development of the concept of mission, various models prevalent up to the colonial times, and a short survey of the development of Missiology will be of help in seeking a fresh understanding of the Church's mission today.
 This involves a critical examination of four important ecclesial documents on mission, Ad Gentes, Evangelii Nuntiandi, Redemptoris Missio and Ecclesia in Asia, as well as the post-Vatican II paradigms of mission.
 And finally we will highlight the Church's Mission in today's Indian context with a triple orientation towards inculturation, liberation and dialogue.

-AMALADOSS M., Mission Today, Gujarat Sahitya Prakash, Anand, 1989; BEVANS STEPHEN & SCHROEDER ROGER, Constants in Context: A Theology of Mission for Today, Orbis Books, Maryknoll, NY, 2004; BOSCH DAVID J., Transforming Mission: Paradigm Shifts in Theology of Mission, Orbis Books, Maryknoll, NY, 1991; KAROTEMPREL, S., Following Christ in Mission: A Foundational Course in Missiology, St. Paul's Publications, Bombay, 1995 KAVUNKAL J., The Abba Experience of Jesus - Model and Motive for Mission in Asia, Sat Prakashan, Indore, 1993; KIRK ANDREW, What is Mission?
+AMALADOSS M., Mission Today, Gujarat Sahitya Prakash, Anand, 1989; BEVANS STEPHEN & SCHROEDER ROGER, Constants in Context: A Theology of Mission for Today, Orbis Books, Maryknoll, NY, 2004; MERONI, Fabrizio (ed.), Life is Mission, Roma, Urbaniana University Press, 2020; BORGHI, Michele, A Pedagogical Approach to Mission, Roma, Urbaniana University Press, 2021.
+BOSCH DAVID J., Transforming Mission: Paradigm Shifts in Theology of Mission, Orbis Books, Maryknoll, NY, 1991;

+KAROTEMPREL, S., Following Christ in Mission: A Foundational Course in Missiology, St. Paul's Publications, Bombay, 1995 KAVUNKAL J., The Abba Experience of Jesus - Model and Motive for Mission in Asia, Sat Prakashan, Indore, 1993; KIRK ANDREW, What is Mission?
 Theological Explorations, Dalton, London, 1999; SALDANHA J., Patterns of Evangelization in Mission History, St. Paul's, Bombay, 1988; SCHERER & BEVANS S (eds.); New Directions in Mission and Evangelization, Vol. 2, Orbis, New York, 1994; SENIOR DONALD and CARROLL STUHLMUELLER, The Biblical Foundations for Mission, Orbis Books, Maryknoll, NY, 1983.